Recap of Supernatural Season 1, Episode 3:

 - The shots of Sophie swimming shot from under the water recall the first scene of Jaws.

 - Sheriff Jake Devins points out no large carnivores live in the lake and jokes that it might have been the Loch Ness Monster.
 Sam later rules Nessie out as a suspect.

 - Andrea refers to Dean talking to her son as a Jerry Maguire thing.

-- After the Sheriff says he can lock them up or they can leave town, Sam says, "Door number 2 sounds good".
+- After the Sheriff says he can lock them up or they can leave town, Sam says, "Door Number Two sounds good".